 - Allergic reaction

 You can’t usually use your private medical insurance for cosmetic surgery but you can pay directly for your Dermal Fillers treatment.
-We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you able to use your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital.
+We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
+If you are able to use your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital.

 - Specialist Physiotherapy and nursing teams

 - Little waiting time for surgery

 *Dependent on Consultant availability

 **Terms and conditions apply

 Contact us and find out moreIf you are based in and around Kent, Maidstone, Dover, Canterbury or Folkestone and would like to visit the One Ashford Hospital please click here

 Non-Surgical Aesthetic Treatments Pricing Guide at One Ashford Hospital

 This is a list of guide prices for some of common Non-Surgical Aesthetic Treatments treatments and procedures.